Intermediate Genealogy: Tools for Digging Deeper

 Debbie Mieszala, CG and D. Joshua Taylor, MA, MLS

 The class covers 19th through 21st century U.S. records and includes online resources.
-Prior to the course students will be able to send the coordinator a brief research issue of their own along with a listing of the U.S. places where their ancestors resided and what has already been researched.
-The course includes some “homework” that is optional but highly suggested.
+Prior to the course students will be able to send the coordinator a brief research issue of their own along with a listing of the U.S. places where their ancestors resided.
+The course includes some “homework” that is optional but strongly suggested.
 Students often find they like those learning exercises.
 An extensive syllabus including online resources is provided.

-While not required, it is suggested that you bring along a netbook, laptop, or electronic tablet for taking notes and for the week’s projects.
-Make sure you bring a copy of your research (either as a database or in paper form).
+While not required, it is suggested that you bring along a netbook, laptop, or electronic tablet for taking notes and for research on the week’s projects.
+Make sure you bring a copy of some of your own family history research (either as a database or in paper form) to use in putting your new learning to work.

-10:00 a.m.: Analyzing Documents Workshop: Self-Judging Your Expertise Part II
+10:45 a.m.
+Analyzing Documents Workshop: Self-Judging Your Expertise Part II (Paula Stuart-Warren)

 Manuscripts often hold details not found anywhere else.
 Usually, these one-of-a-kind documents might turn up in a repository almost anywhere.
 Today we have a myriad of finding aids in print and electronically to help us locate family letters, scrapbooks, church records, and more that may have migrated from Pennsylvania to California, from Indiana to Texas, or anywhere else.